browserengineering/book/book/embeds.md

 but also places the burden on them to decide when to do so, and also when to clear it when needed.
-This approach is called an *immediate mode* of rendering---as opposed to the [*retained mode*][retained-mode] used by HTML, which does not have this complexity.
+This approach is called an *immediate mode* of rendering---as opposed to the [*retained mode*][retained-mode] used by HTML, which does not have this complexity for developers.
+(Instead, the complexity is borne by the browser.)

 [retained-mode]: https://en.wikipedia.org/wiki/Retained_mode